HelixVita/FelixVita-Proxyshop-Plugins/README.md

     ![image](https://user-images.githubusercontent.com/102387379/191357752-ebe486c1-59d9-480f-bb55-639ba64a7753.png)

 ## A Note Regarding the CCGHQ Set Symbol SVGs

+Downloading these is completely optional.
+All the plugins will run completely fine without it.
+They just make the set symbols look a bit better (imho).

 When enabled, Proxyshop will attempt to use CCGHQ set symbol SVGs instead of generating set symbols using the info from `symbols.json`, except when: